 We use the term "indexed notes" to mean notes whose value is linked to an underlying property or index.
 Indexed notes may present a high level of risk, and those who invest in indexed notes may lose their entire investment.
 In addition, the treatment of indexed notes for U.S. federal income tax purposes is often unclear due to the absence of any authority specifically addressing the issues presented by any particular indexed note.
 Thus, if you propose to invest in indexed notes, you should independently evaluate the federal income tax consequences of purchasing an indexed note that apply in your particular circumstances.
-You should also read "Certain Income Tax Consequences-United States Taxation" in this prospectus supplement, as well as "Tax Consequences - United States Taxation" in the accompanying prospectus, for a discussion of U.S. tax matters.
+You should read "Tax Consequences-United States Taxation" in the accompanying prospectus and "Certain Income Tax Consequences-United States Taxation" in this prospectus supplement, for a discussion of U.S. tax matters.